OwenSanzas/MyShell/README.md

 ## Overview of work accomplished
-* Penn-shell can be run in the non-interactive mode successfully.
+* This shell can be run in the non-interactive mode successfully.
 * All commands that are not job control builtins commands are handled by pipe.
 The standard input/output will be redirected and combining redirection is also supported.
 * We manage each job in a JobNode struct and use a linked list struct JobList to store all background jobs.
     ````